ButThouMust/otogirisou-en-beta/README.md

 # otogirisou-en-beta
 Currently beta patches for an English translation of Otogirisou for Super Famicom.
 The main bottleneck to a full release is getting the whole script translation peer-reviewed. **Please let me know if you would like to contribute to the translation!** (related [RHDN forum post](https://www.romhacking.net/forum/index.php?topic=38663.0))

+**Patches from here are _not_ to be reuploaded to other sites, including but not limited to romhacking.net.** I will upload/submit the patch myself when it is complete, alongside all my notes, tools, etc.

-Note: This is a translation project independent of the one by Tom (RetroTranslator) and DDS, for which they released a patch on March 6, 2024.
-This is not to dismiss the quality of Tom's translations, but please do not send me suggestions for my translation based on their project.
-I do not want my project to become their translation with my hacks.
+This is a translation project independent of the one by Tom (RetroTranslator) and DDS, for which they released a patch on March 6, 2024.

-**Patches from here are _not_ to be reuploaded to other sites, including but not limited to romhacking.net.**
-Note: I mean no ill will against romhacking.net with this.
-I simply don't want the patch to be uploaded/published anywhere else until it is finished.
+- I'm still working on mine because I had been working on it for about a year when they announced theirs.
+- This is not to dismiss the quality of their project, but please do not send me suggestions for my project based on their project (e.g. "they did X, you did Y, you should change Y to be more like X").

 # How to patch